Opinionated Fable2 - Architecture & Performance

 }

-Generated javascript is little less readable but code is more concise.
-Until it is everything is in English, I am ok with that.
+The generated JavaScript is a little less readable but the code is more concise.
+As long as everything is in English, I am okay with that.

 Domain Domain Domain

-Just like everyone in Functional Domain, I am big fan of Domain Driven Design and Scott W. It makes things more easier to represent.
-What is use of Fable if I can’t use it in front end.
-And Fable did generate way too much javascript code.
-Let’s see how Fable 2 do in this case.
+Just like everyone in the Functional Domain, I am a big fan of Domain-Driven Design and Scott W. It makes things easier to represent.
+What is the use of Fable if I can't use it in the front end?
+And Fable did generate way too much JavaScript code.
+Let's see how Fable 2 does in this case.

 Simple string testing